-With the goal of improving patient care, promoting innovation, and ensuring high quality testing for all, AACC’s advocacy efforts focus on four key areas: children’s health, laboratory regulations, patient access to quality testing, and reimbursement and the changing healthcare environment.
+With the goal of improving patient care, promoting innovation, and ensuring high quality testing for all, the Association for Diagnostics & Laboratory Medicine’s (formerly AACC) advocacy efforts focus on four key areas: children’s health, laboratory regulations, patient access to quality testing, and reimbursement and the changing healthcare environment.

 Laboratory testing plays a critical role in ensuring that infants, children, and adolescents receive high quality care.
 In particular, newborn screening—which is the practice of testing every newborn for endocrine, metabolic, and genetic disorders—prevents severe disability, developmental delays, or death in thousands of infants every year.
-AACC actively supports efforts to enhance and expand newborn screening, and to improve interpretation of test results by developing better pediatric reference intervals.
+The Association for Diagnostics & Laboratory Medicine (ADLM) actively supports efforts to enhance and expand newborn screening, and to improve interpretation of test results by developing better pediatric reference intervals.

 Appropriate government oversight of clinical laboratories can contribute to the widespread provision of better, consistent care.
 However, unnecessarily onerous regulations hinder innovation and limit patient access to new scientific advancements.
-AACC carefully considers the consequences of proposed regulatory actions prior to making any policy recommendations.
+ADLM carefully considers the consequences of proposed regulatory actions prior to making any policy recommendations.
 This balanced approach is demonstrated by the association’s position on federal oversight of laboratory developed tests (LDTs).
 LDTs are created to fill unmet needs, such as when a commercial test is not available for a condition, or an existing test must be refined to address a unique patient situation.
 As such, LDTs are a key component of patient care and an important source of innovation in healthcare.
-AACC backs public policies that improve the safety and effectiveness of these crucial tests, without hindering innovation or limiting patient access to care.
+ADLM backs public policies that improve the safety and effectiveness of these crucial tests, without hindering innovation or limiting patient access to care.
+As part of these efforts, the association has also been involved in discussions regarding potential updates to the Clinical Laboratory Improvement Amendments (CLIA) regulations, including whether these regulations should be updated and how.

 Patient Access to Quality Testing